jlockhar/GLASS-AI/README.md

     - The program will provide status updates at each step of the analysis to give you an idea of how far along it is.
     - GLASS-AI will attempt to use your GPU to perform analysis before resorting to using the CPU.
 Using a GPU is much faster but requires specific [Nvidia hardware and CUDA drivers](https://www.mathworks.com/help/parallel-computing/gpu-support-by-release.html).
       - GPU acceleration is not available on Mac OS.
     - If something goes wrong during analysis, check the end of the log file that GLASS-AI creates in the output folder.
+    - For troubleshooting advice, please reach out to us by (preferably) [opening a new issue on Github](https://github.com/jlockhar/GLASS-AI/issues/new) or contacting the authors via the correspondence email included in the [GLASS-AI manuscript](https://doi.org/10.1038/s41698-023-00419-3).

 ### Time saver options
 Using these options will greatly speed up the analysis, at the expense of some outputs and introducing minor artifacts during smoothing.